easyinsight/easyinsight.github.io/_posts/2021-04-06-katana-dashboard-styles-sankey-diagrams.markdown

 <h2 class="productHeader">Partner Portal</h2>

 We've added a Partner Portal to help partners as they use Easy Insight.
 Interested in partnering up with Easy Insight?
-See https://www.easy-insight.com/become-a-partner.html for more information.
+See <a href="https://www.easy-insight.com/become-a-partner.html">https://www.easy-insight.com/become-a-partner.html</a> for more information.